mehdijebali/Terraform-ELK/README.md

 terraform apply
 ```
 ## Expected Results
-After the provisionning is done, we can verify the ELK server deployment by copying the `public_IP:5601` to the browser.
+After the provisionning is done, we can verify the ELK server deployment by copying `public_IP:5601` to the browser.
 You should find a webpage similar to the following:
 ![](./Lab_Results/elk-webpage.png)